harvester/docs/docs/rancher/cloud-provider.md

 ### Deploy external cloud provider
 Deploying external cloud provider is similar for both RKE2 and K3s based clusters.

-Once the intree cloud provider has been disabled by following the steps above the users can deploy the external cloud provider via the
+Once the in-tree cloud provider has been disabled by following the above steps, you can deploy the external cloud provider via:

   ![](assets/external-cloud-provider-addon.png)